Scaranman/Portfolio-Site/content/ja/project/GuestPass/index.md

 <h3>Requirements</h3>

-There were 12 essential requirements that I landed on:
+There were some essential requirements that I initially landed on after some brainstorming on FreeHand:

 <h4>Issuing a Guest Pass</h4>